MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 The service can use Shared Access Signature authentication.

 ### Create queue
-This creates a new queue within the ServiceBus namespace.
+This creates a new queue within the Service Bus namespace.
 If a queue of the same name already exists an error will be raised.
 ```python
 sb_client.create_queue("MyQueue")
 ```